Frank Brimsek: Pre World War II

+"The kid had the fastest hands I ever saw - like lightning.”

+— —Head coach Art Ross commentating on Brimsek's ability in 1938.

 Brimsek started the 1938–39 season with the Reds, but he would not stay long with them.
 During an NHL exhibition game, Thompson got injured and it was unlikely that he would recuperate in time for the beginning of the regular season, so the Bruins called up Brimsek.
 In his NHL debut, Brimsek helped his new team defeat the Toronto Maple Leafs 3–2.
 He played another game, a 4–1 victory against the Red Wings, before being sent back down to the Reds after Thompson recovered.
 Art Ross, the Bruins' coach and general manager, had seen enough of Brimsek to consider promoting Brimsek to starting goalie with the Bruins.
 Thompson was traded to the Detroit Red Wings for goaltender Normie Smith and $15,000.00 U.S. cash on November 16, 1938, and Ross brought Brimsek back from Providence.
 This did not sit well with Bruins fans as Thompson was a favorite and had won the Vezina Trophy.

 On December 1, 1938, in Brimsek's first game as the starting goalie, his team fell 2–0 to the Montreal Canadiens in Montreal.
 On that same night, Thompson won his first game with the Red Wings.
 Also, Brimsek wore red hockey pants instead of the team's colors, and he was wearing Thompson's former jersey number 1.
 These details did not improve his image with the fans.
 Brimsek fared better in the next game as he shut out the Chicago Black Hawks.
 After shutting out his opponents for the second straight game, the fans warmed up to him immediately.
 Brimsek went on to earn six shutouts in his first seven games, and the fans and the media began to call him "Mr. Zero".
 During that seven game span, he also set the NHL record for the longest shutout streak, 231 minutes and 54 seconds.
 At the end of the regular season, Brimsek had backstopped the Bruins to a first-place finish in the league, and he recorded the most wins (33), the most shutouts (10) and the lowest GAA (1.56) in the league.
-In the playoffs, Brimsek and his team defeated the New York Rangers in the semi-finals and the Maple Leafs in the 1939 Stanley Cup Finals.
+In the playoffs, Brimsek and his team defeated the New York Rangers in the semi-finals and the Maple Leafs in the 1939 Stanley Cup Final.
 He also won the Calder Memorial Trophy and the Vezina Trophy, and he was named to the NHL first All-Star team.